Alonski/PointsBot/README.md

 The purpose of PointsBot is to
 - facilitate the distribution of points by circle members
 - collate a summary points awarded in a given time period
-- calculate the amount of ETH rewarded to
+- calculate the amount of ETH rewarded to points "Holders"
+- transfer ETH to points holders

 # Background
 There are four circles of authority within the Giveth Community.